metaboraid/metaboraid/README.md

 MetaboRAID is an R package enabling rapid metabolite identification using mass spectrometry MS1 and MS2 data.
 MetaboRAID includes functions for estimating adducts, neutral masses, and merging of spectra.

-In order to install MetaboRAID, first make sure you have devtools installed in R:
+In order to install MetaboRAID, first make sure you have the following packages installed and loaded in R:

 ```r
 install.packages("devtools")